ShahriarRezghi/serio/README.md

 This means that you are trying to serialize or deserialize a custom structure or class that you have not registed.

 ## Use Cases
 This library can have a lot of applications.
 It can be used to process and save information on files and read them later.
 It can be used to turn text files into binary file and read it much faster later on.
 It can also be used to easily send and recieve data in binary form through sockets(network or otherwise).
-It can also save program options and restore them on startup.
+It can also be used to save program options and restore them on startup.

-# Running the Tests
+# Tests
-you won't have to run the tests but it you want to you have to install google test framework and run cmake.
+The tests are written with ```Google Test``` library.
+You won't have to run the tests but if you want to you have to install google test framework and run cmake.
 Do these in the project directory:

 ``` shell
 mkdir build && cd build